-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) regulates the contents and labelling (including advice notes) of fertilisers sold in Victoria to manage the risks associated with fertiliser use in agriculture.
+Regulation of the contents and labelling (including advice notes) of fertilisers sold in Victoria helps to manage the risks associated with fertiliser use in agriculture.

 The Agricultural and Veterinary Chemicals (Control of Use) (Fertilisers) Regulations 2015 manage these risks by:

-- setting maximum permissible concentrations of cadmium, mercury and lead contaminants in fertilisers
+- maximum permissible concentrations of cadmium, mercury and lead contaminants in fertilisers

-- prescribing the warning statements fertiliser products must carry if certain contaminants exceed prescribed levels
+- the warning statements fertiliser products must carry if certain contaminants exceed prescribed levels

-- requiring product descriptions to be provided to purchasers as attached labels or advice notes
+- product descriptions to be provided to purchasers as attached labels or advice notes

-- setting minimum requirements for product descriptions to be supplied via product labels or advice notes.
+- minimum requirements for product descriptions to be supplied via product labels or advice notes.

-The Guide to Victorian Fertiliser Regulations (the Guide) has been developed to provide a plain English explanation to the Agricultural and Veterinary Chemicals (Control of Use) (Fertilisers) Regulations 2015 (the Regulations).
+The Guide to Victorian Fertiliser Regulations has been developed to provide a plain english explanation to the Agricultural and Veterinary Chemicals (Control of Use) (Fertilisers) Regulations 2015 (the Regulations).

 Through the regulation of fertiliser content and labelling, Victoria contributes to national strategies such as Australian Cadmium Minimisation Strategy and the development of a national approach to fertiliser regulation.

-The Australian Cadmium Minimisation Strategy website includes publications on managing cadmium minimisation in livestock and crops.
+The Australian Cadmium Minimisation Strategy ended in 2006 however their website includes useful publications on managing cadmium levels in livestock and crops.